scientifichackers/zproc/README.md

 The idea behind this project is to provide a pythonic API over widely accepted models in the multi-tasking realm.

-It started out with embracing shared state (but not shared memory).
+It started out with _embracing_ shared state (but not shared memory).

-Shared state is frowned upon by almost everyone, due to the fact that memory is inherently dumb.
+Shared memory is frowned upon by almost everyone, due to the fact that memory is inherently dumb.
 Memory doesn't really care who's writing to it.
+Shared state brings it's own perils, because its really hard to keep track of changes.

-ZProc's state keeps a track of who's doing what.
+With the aid of the Actor Model, ZProc's state keeps a track of who's doing what.
+Infact, it can act as a time-machine and give you state events from a defined time.

 It then evolved to do handle exceptions across processes, failover, worker swarms, event sourcing and other very useful features realated to multi-tasking.

-Finally, this one quote from Joe Armstrong,

-> I want one way to program computers, not two.

-Inspired me to keep the underlying architecture 100% message passing based, and hence scalable across many computers, with minimal modifications to the user code.
+The underlying architecture 100% message passing based, and hence scalable across many computers, with minimal modifications to the user code.

+## Well why not just X?

+Each technology and solution has it's place.
+Here is a rundown of why you would use ZProc over X.

+- `X == asyncio`
+    It's kinda in the name.
+Asyncio is strictly for I/O based concurrency.
+    And then there's the fact that it implies extreme levels of refactoring.

+    To quote Joe Armstrong,

+    > I want one way to program computers, not many.

 ## Install

 [![PyPI](https://img.shields.io/pypi/pyversions/zproc.svg?style=for-the-badge)](https://pypi.org/project/zproc/)